 - Company age: A young company may not need as much life insurance cover or other policy coverage as an established business that has been around for several years.
 The younger the company, the smaller is its chance of having high liabilities (such as high employee turnover or poor business decisions).

-After answering these questions, explore our business insurance options or contact a Wealth Smart insurance broker for more information.
+After answering these questions, explore our business insurance options or contact a Wealth Smart insurance specialist for more information.

 COUPLES LIFE INSURANCE AUSTRALIA